mozilla/open-leadership-framework/CONTRIBUTING.md

 1. First, create an account on [GitHub](https://github.com).

-2. Then visit [our repo](NEED LINK) to contribute to the whitepaper.
+2. Then visit [our repo](NEED LINK) to contribute to the white paper.

 3. Next, click on the "Issues" tab near the top of the page.